- + 92Images

 Thar Latest Update

-Mahindra Thar Variants: The off-roading-capable SUV is available in two trims: AX(O) and LX.
+Mahindra Thar Variants: The rugged SUV can be had in two trims: AX(O) and LX.

-Mahindra Thar Safety: Its safety kit includes dual front airbags, ABS with EBD, rear parking sensors, and front seatbelt reminder.
+Mahindra Thar Safety: The off-roading-capable SUV gets safety features such as dual front airbags, ABS with EBD, rear parking sensors, and front seatbelt reminder.

-Mahindra Thar Rivals: The Thar’s immediate rivals are the Force Gurkha and 2022 Maruti Suzuki Jimny.
-It also takes on similarly priced compact SUVs like the Hyundai Creta, Kia Seltos, MG Astor, Skoda Kushaq, and Volkswagen Taigun.
+Mahindra Thar Rivals: Its immediate rivals are the Force Gurkha and 2022 Maruti Suzuki Jimny.
+Similarly priced compact SUVs like the Hyundai Creta, Kia Seltos, MG Astor, Skoda Kushaq, and Volkswagen Taigun can also be considered as alternatives.

 Mahindra Thar Price